Professional Molecular Sciences Graduate Certificate

 Molecular Biosciences is an interdisciplinary area melded from the formerly isolated fields of biochemistry, cell biology, genetics, microbiology, and molecular biology.
 The intersection of these fields serves as the foundation for much of modern biotechnology, medical research, and interdisciplinary fields like biological chemistry and biological physics.

 Completion of the graduate certificate courses will be invaluable in career development in many different interdisciplinary fields.
-In addition, the certificate courses can be applied to WSU’s Professional Science Masters degree.
-The certificate can be obtained on the Pullman campus or anywhere in the United States through online courses offered by WSU Online Programs.
+In addition, the certificate courses can be applied to WSU’s Professional Science Masters degree in Molecular Biosciences.
+The certificate can be obtained on the Pullman campus or anywhere in the United States through online courses offered by WSU Global Campus.
 All online courses in the certificate are taught and were developed by WSU faculty.

 - Graduate students in a variety of disciplines from agriculture to veterinary medicine, who are looking for professional training to add to their skill sets

-- Working professionals who seek retraining or additional training
+- Working professionals who seek retraining and/or additional training

 - Educators who require continuing education for accreditation

 - Non-degree seeking students who want interdisciplinary science and professional training